spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-dummy-payment-feature-integration.md

 {% info_block warningBox "Verification" %}

-Add a merchant product to shopping cart, go to checkout and make sure that Dummy Payment Invoice payment method is available.
+Add a merchant product to a shopping cart, go to checkout and make sure that Dummy Payment Invoice payment method is available.

 {% endinfo_block %}